- Stephen Knight

 A few flashlights, some headlamps, and almost all LED panel lights are only available with integrated and non-user replaceable batteries.
 Whilst this is great for ease of use, also means that the light may become a doorstop after around 3 years of heavy use.
 Li-ion batteries last longer the more that the battery charge sits closer to 50%, so try not to leave lights fully charged or fully discharged.

 For the enthusiast flashlight market, the situation is different.
 High power lights aimed at flashlight enthusiasts (such as Convoy, Noctigon, Emisar, Fireflies, and Lumintop) tend to use unprotected Li-ion batteries.
 These can sometimes be purchased as an optional extra with the flashlight, but in some cases you may need to purchase the batteries separately.
 These unprotected Li-ion batteries are all manufactured with a flat top (+ve pole).
-Unfortunately, unprotected batteries are getting harder and more expensive to purchase - see the next section on where to buy!
+Unfortunately, unprotected batteries are getting harder and more expensive to purchase - see the next section on where to buy.
 Some flashlights (notably "soda can" sized) require Li-ion batteries with added button tops.
-As these batteries are increasingly difficult to find, I no longer recommend these flashlights unless batteries are included.
+As these batteries are increasingly difficult to find, I no longer recommend these flashlights unless batteries are included, or they use a proprietary battery pack.

 Best Unprotected 18650 for Good Current (<8-10A) and Maximum Capacity (3200-3600mAh)